Kansas SR-22 Insurance (Rates, Companies, + More)

 The SR-22 process helps the Kansas Department of Revenue keep track of your insurance situation following a motor vehicle violation.
 Once the duration of your SR-22 has ended, it’s possible for you to keep the same insurance you had with the SR-22.

 When you have regular insurance, you could decide that you need more than the Kansas minimum coverage levels.
 You could, for example, choose to purchase comprehensive coverage.
-To learn more about how that works, watch this short video:

 Insurance companies consider drivers with violations on their record to be high-risk and will charge them more for car insurance.
 A driver with a clean record would most likely get lower rates and possibly lower them even further with an additional safe driver discount when it’s an option.